IgorCompanyName/brainf-interpreter/README.md

 ### Compile from source / Linux

-For this project you will need to have gcc/clang or any other compiler and cmake installed on your computer.
+To compile this you will need to have gcc/clang or any other C++ compiler and CMake already installed on your computer.

 To configure cmake and compile Debug build use: